-Once you have formed a Welcoming Congregation committee, plan out programming that will best suit your congregation.
+Once you have formed a Welcoming Congregation committee, plan out programming that will best suit your congregation and take you to the next level in terms of your welcome and inclusion.
 Here are some suggestions:

 Go over the Welcoming Congregation Guidelines and Action Steps and use them to create goals, make a plan for your programming, and decide on a time frame.

 Consider undertaking education and team-building exercises as a committee to ground yourselves, build community together, and get on the same page before bringing programming to your larger congregation.